 Below are 25 Instagram tips for both beginners and seasoned experts to step up their game.

 1. Make Your Profile a “Business Profile”

 There are many perks to registering your account as a “business profile” on Instagram, including the ability to add your “type of business category.”
 List yourself as a nonprofit so when someone comes across your profile, they’ll know right away that you have a social mission.
-You have the option to also include your address, contact email, and phone number.
+Make sure to include your website and contact information as well.

-When you make your profile a business page, you gain access to insights like impressions, engagement, and reach on all of your posts.
-Social Media Examiner lays out great tips for how to set up and analyze your new business profile.
+When you make your profile a business page, you gain access to insights like impressions, engagement, and reach on all of your posts and stories.
+Social Media Examiner lays out great Instagram-for-business tips on how to set up and analyze your new business profile.

-A recently added feature modeled after Snapchat’s “stories,” Instagram Stories allows you to upload fun snapshots of your organization without the fear of over-posting.
+Instagram Stories allow you to upload fun snapshots of your organization without the fear of over-posting.